Thickness-dependent magnon spin transport in antiferromagnetic insulators: Crossover from quasi-three-dimensional to quasi-two-dimensional regimes: System Model

 \subsection{Magnon dispersion and density of states}

 In the continuum limit, the bulk magnon dispersion of an AFI with easy-axis magnetic anisotropy is given by \cite{verena_phd},

 where $C \equiv \frac{4\hbar \gamma_e}{M_s}$, and the $\pm$ sign corresponds to the two circular magnon modes with opposite polarization.
-Two magnon modes are degenerate in this case.
+The two magnon modes are degenerate in this case.

-In contrast, in the easy-plane phase the magnon modes are no longer degenerate but instead linearly polarized.
+In the easy-plane phase, however, the two magnon eigenmodes are linearly polarized and are split by a finite gap.
 The dispersion relations for the two orthogonal linearly polarized modes are given by \cite{verena_phd}

-Note that even in the absence of a magnetic field, these two magnon modes are not degenerate.
-At a critical transverse field of $H^c_y=\pm 4\sqrt{|A_h|K_{hard}}/M_s\mu_o$, these two modes become degenerate.
+Note that, even in the absence of a magnetic field, these two magnon modes are not degenerate.
+At a critical transverse field of $H^c_y=\pm 4\sqrt{|A_h|K_{hard}}/M_s\mu_o$, however, the degeneracy can be restored.

 We are interested in the DOS because it determines the number of quasiparticle modes available to participate in transport at a given energy.
 The DOS depends on both the system dimensionality and the quasiparticle dispersion and is defined as